REPETITIVE STRESS DISORDERS

 Pages:

-Patient Satisfaction Cost-Effectiveness Disc Herniation
+Patient Satisfaction Cost-Effectiveness Safety of Chiropractic

-Conditions That Respond Well Alternative Medicine Approaches
+Conditions That Respond Alternative Medicine Approaches to Disease

 Introduction

-There is a huge difference between chiropractic and medical management of disorders like Carpal Tunnel.
+There is a huge difference between chiropractic management and medical management of disorders like Carpal Tunnel.
 There are pictures below of typical medical management.
 A chiropractor knows that if your hands have pain and tingling, that the first place to look is your neck, specifically in the mid to lower cervical spine.
 That is where the nerve roots which make up the brachial plexus originate.
 Then the brachial plexus divides into named nerves like the median and ulnar nerve.
 You will see the brachial plexus forming from the nerve roots on the right side of this picture.

 Thanks to: A Patient's Guide to Carpal Tunnel Syndrome for the use of this picture!

-Between the neck and the wrist, there are many possible locations for “double crush”.
+Between the neck and the wrist, there are many possible locations for the “double crush” phenomenon.
 What does that mean?
-If there is irritation of a nerve root at the vertebra (or bones) of the neck, or at the triangle formed between the scalene muscles and the first rib (see sketch at the left) the nerve itself becomes “sick”.
-As that nerve passes into the arm, it passes through several muscles before it enters the hand, beneath the transverse carpal ligament.
-If the nerve is already sick, the “secondary stress” of compression within the arm muscles, or at the wrist, may cause regional symptoms at that location.
+If there is irritation of a nerve root at the intervertebral foramina, or if there compression at the triangle formed between the scalene muscles and the first rib (see the sketch on the left), the nerve itself becomes stressed.
+Then, as that nerve passes into the arm, it passes through several muscles before it enters the hand, beneath the transverse carpal ligament.
+If that nerve is already sick, the “secondary stress” of compression within the arm muscles, or at the wrist, may cause regional (down stream) symptoms.
 We call that second insult to the nerve a “double crush” phenomonon.
-Remember, this nerve has been exposed to those exact same conditions during your whole life without complaint.
-When a chiropractor adjusts the neck and removes the irritation at the nerve roots, the secondary, or downstream symptoms simply resolve.
-This is true for entrapment syndromes (which may have developed associated muscle adhesions or “trigger points”) and for the well publicized carpal tunnel syndrome.

-The Medical Solution Is Surgery
+The Medical Solution Is Often Surgery

 Thanks to: A Patient's Guide to Carpal Tunnel Syndrome for the use of these pictures!